Greatest Tennis Players of all time "GOATs"

 - Kramer - Number one and dominated for half a decade against some of the best pre-open players ever

 - Perry - One of only 4 players to win all 4 slam finals and also won double titles for each slam.
+Fred won eight slam singles titles and was also a table tennis and golf champion.

 - Borg - Short career and failures at the US Open drop Bjorn considerations even though his slam accomplishments and winning percentage over 82% were probably tops for years played